Coorparoo Buyers Agent’s Guide

 This amount would typically buy a 2-bedroom, 2-bathroom, 1-garage unit in a resort style complex.
 For example: 49/55 Harries Road, Coorparoo, Qld 4151 – sold for $429,000 in 17 Nov 2021 (click to view listing and see images below)

 How has the Coorparoo property market been performing?

 In the last 5 years the median house price has increased by 30%.
 Over the last 10 years, house prices have increased by 5.5% per annum.

 Units in Coorparoo have not performed as well.
 In the last 5 years the median price of units has fallen by 8.9%.
 On average, over the last 10 years unit prices have increased by 1.6% per annum.

 Supply and demand characteristics for Coorparoo

-- On average houses are selling 6% below their list price.
-Units typically sell 7% below their list price.
+- On average houses are selling 6% above their list price.

-- There is a shortage of houses and units currently listed for sale (1.38% and 1% respectively),
+- There is a shortage of houses and apartments currently listed for sale (1.26% and 1.06% respectively).

 Thinking about buying a property in Coorparoo ?
 Our Coorparoo Buyer’s Agent is more than happy to have a chat.
 Please contact us.